cds-snc/gcds-docs/src/en/components/button/use-case.md

 Use the link type when you’re expecting a person to:

+- Navigate to other pages.
-- Navigate to other pages or external sites.
+- Navigate to external sites.
+An external icon is added to the end of external links.

 Note: Use the [link component]({{ links.link }}) when you need to embed a link in paragraph text or navigation bars.